orangeduck/Cello-Website/pages/learn-quickstart.md

     }

-Also notice that because of the Cello Garbage Collector we don't need to delete `img` explicitly, and because the destructor for `img` will be called we don't have to clean up the memory it references either.
+Also notice that because of the Cello Garbage Collector we don't need to delete eother of the two file objects or `img` explicitly, and because the destructor for `img` will be called we don't have to clean up the memory it references either.

-## Duck Typing
+## Getting and Setting Pixels

-Duck typing is the idea that an object is defined by it's behaviours and properties rather than it's type (if it walks like a duck and it quacks like a duck then it is a duck).
+Cello has something called Duck typing.
+This is the idea that an object is defined by it's behaviours and properties rather than it's type (if it walks like a duck and it quacks like a duck then it is a duck).

 The `Get` type class is usually used by collections such as `Table` or `Array` to get and set entries, but we can also use it to `get` and `set` pixels in our